steemit/steem/doc/exchangequickstart.md

 docker stop steemd-exchange
 ```

+### Configuration files when not using a Docker image

 For your convenience, we have provided a provided an [example\_config](example\_config.ini) that we expect should be sufficient to run your exchange node.
 Be sure to rename it to simply `config.ini`.
+Be sure to set the account name of your wallet account that you would like to track account history for in the config file.
+It is defined as `account-history-track-account-range = ["accountname","accountname"]`.

+### Custom configuration files when using a Docker image

+If you are using our docker image and have a need for using a custom config file, instead use [config-for-docker.ini](https://github.com/steemit/steem/blob/master/contrib/config-for-docker.ini).
+You can place this outside of your container and map to it by adding this argument to your docker run command: `-v /path/to/config.ini:/etc/steemd/config.ini`.
+In most cases, a custom configuration file is not necessary.

+### Account history and limitations

+If you need to track all account history instead of just a single account, this would add quite a bit of overhead and lead to a much longer reindex.
+If you absolutely need this, we recommend instead using the `account_history_rocksdb` plugin instead, however, there is one caveat: the rocksdb plugin does not allow the ability to query by transaction ID.
+For either `account_history` or `account_history_rocksdb` you would also add the `account_history_api` plugin in order to be able to query data.
+To use these, you would add them to a custom config file.

 ### Create directories to store blockchain and wallet data outside of Docker